aminarehman14/sql-api-dt-vw-scripts/README.md

 ## Goal

 The goal of this project is to determine how you approach solving data and code problems.
-The project should not take more than four to eight hours to complete.

 ## Deliverables

-We would like you to download some weather data (from individual weather stations anywhere in the world - your choice - but must be from the same country!) using a script you author.
+Download some weather data (from individual weather stations anywhere in the world - your choice - but must be from the same country!) using a script you author.
 There must be data from at least **10** locations that are all within the same country.